Artful Dodger: Modern interpretations

 In Walt Disney's 1988 animated feature film version of Oliver Twist, Oliver and Company, the character of the Artful Dodger was changed to a streetwise mutt simply named Dodger.
 The voice was provided by musician Billy Joel.

+In Saban's Adventures of Oliver Twist, Artful Dodger is voiced by Brianne Siddall and resembles a rabbit.

 In 1996, Jean Loup Wolfman played the role in an adaptation by Seth Michael Donsky entitled Twisted.
 The film is set in a contemporary New York City underground populated by drag queens, drug abusers and hustlers.
 The Artful Dodger is a gay rent boy and hustler called Arthur, better known among his clientele as "Fine Art".
 He befriends the Oliver Twist character called Lee (played by Keivyn McNeill Grayes), the latter a black adolescent runaway.

 In the first edition of Alan Moore and Kevin O'Neill's comic series League of Extraordinary Gentlemen, set in 1898 London, the Dodger briefly appears as an elderly man running his own gang of boy thieves, hinting that he is still following in Fagin's footsteps.

 In 2001, the Artful Dodger was the subject of an Australian children's show called Escape of the Artful Dodger.
 The show followed the Artful Dodger's adventures in the Australian penal colony in New South Wales, as well as his eventual redemption.
 Oliver Twist and Fagin also appeared.

 In the 2003 film Twist, the Artful Dodger is called Dodge and is played by Nick Stahl.
 The film is told from his point of view, in which he is a drug addict influenced by Fagin.